i-prajjwal/Pharmaceutical_sales_analysis_Dashboard_Power_BI/README.md

 ***Table-3 : Proposed Solution***

 ### Exploratory Data Analysis (EDA) [pandas]
-To understand, be familiar with and check the sanity of the given data, the first step is EDA.
+The first step is EDA.
 This project's initial data exploration has been carried out using the `pandas` python package.
 Here, in general, we are checking...
  * Presence of any missing values
  * Any unusual value (outliers)
  * Incorrect values (e.g., sales column, we see -ve numbers)